-If the RXi2-UP IPC operates with an enhanced ambient temperature up to 65° C (149 $^{\circ}$ F), the surface of the enclosure, especially the heat sink, can reach a temperature of 85° C (185 $^{\circ}$ F) and above.
-Be careful and do not touch the RXi2-UP IPC with bare fingers.
+If the RXi2-EP IPC operates at an enhanced ambient temperature up to 65°C (149 ° F), the surface of the enclosure, especially the heatsink, can reach a temperature of 85°C (185 °F) and above and presents a burn hazard.
+Be careful to not touch the RXi2-EP IPC with bare fingers.

-Install the RXi2-UP IPC only in rooms with restricted access.
+Install the RXi2-EP IPC only in rooms with restricted access.